Electrodiagnostic Evaluation of Tarsal Tunnel Neuropathy

 Continuing Education Activity

 Tarsal tunnel syndrome is a relatively rare mononeuropathy of the lower extremities that can be difficult to diagnose.
-Clinical evaluation, electroneurography (ENG), and electromyography (EMG) are used to diagnose this neuropathy of the posterior tibial nerve, thereby allowing for more accurate treatment and management plans to help alleviate the patient’s symptoms.
-This activity will briefly discuss the etiology and pathophysiology of tarsal tunnel syndrome in addition to describing how ENG and EMG can be used to identify this condition.
+Clinical evaluation, electroneurography (ENG), and electromyography (EMG) are used to diagnose this posterior tibial nerve neuropathy, allowing for more accurate treatment and management plans to help alleviate the patient’s symptoms.
+This activity will briefly discuss the etiology and pathophysiology of tarsal tunnel syndrome and describe how ENG and EMG can be used to identify this condition.

 Objectives:

-• Describe the diagnostic findings of tarsal tunnel syndrome found on ENG and EMG.
+• Assess the diagnostic findings of tarsal tunnel syndrome found on ENG and EMG.

 • Identify common pitfalls when conducting ENG of the tibial nerve and its branches, and EMG of the intrinsic foot muscles.

-• Review the appropriate recording and stimulation sites of the medial and lateral plantar nerves.
+• Determine the appropriate recording and stimulation sites of the medial and lateral plantar nerves.

-• Discuss the importance of communicating the findings of the electrophysiological study with the interprofessional team to better enhance patient outcomes.
+• Communicate the importance of communicating the findings of the electrophysiological study with the interprofessional team to better enhance patient outcomes.

 Introduction

 Often, it is difficult to fully elucidate a neuromuscular diagnosis with history and physical examination alone.
 Furthermore, many neuromuscular diagnoses cannot be identified on an MRI or CT scan and thus require an alternate modality to identify—this is the role of the electrodiagnosis techniques: Electroneurography (ENG) and electromyography (EMG).
-Specifically, ENG and EMG are useful in identifying peripheral neuropathies caused by compression of the tibial nerve.
+Specifically, ENG and EMG are useful in identifying peripheral neuropathies caused by tibial nerve compression.
 Neuropathy of the posterior tibial nerve is a relatively rare condition that causes foot and ankle pain, paresthesia, and even weakness of the intrinsic foot muscles.

 Anatomy and Physiology

 The tibial nerve is the continuation of the medial trunk of the sciatic nerve.
-At the ankle, it runs posterior and inferior to the medial malleolus passing through a tunnel created by the flexor retinaculum.
-Distal to the tunnel, the tibial nerve divides into the calcaneal sensory branches and the two plantar nerves, which are mixed nerves (contain both motor and sensory fibers).
-The calcaneal nerves are two sensory branches (medial and lateral) that provide sensation to the heel of the sole.
-The two mixed motor and sensory branches are the medial and lateral plantar nerves.
+At the ankle, it runs posterior and inferior to the medial malleolus, passing through a tunnel created by the flexor retinaculum.
+Distal to the tunnel, the tibial nerve divides into the calcaneal sensory branches and the 2 plantar nerves, which are mixed nerves (containing both motor and sensory fibers).
+The calcaneal nerves are 2 sensory branches (medial and lateral) that provide sensation to the sole's heel.
+The medial and lateral plantar nerves are the 2 mixed motor and sensory branches.

 Indications